ymniquet/astro/README.md

 Various simulation codes used in my notes on astronomy and astrophysics (see https://astro.ymniquet.fr; the notes are in French, but the codes are documented in English).
-Author: Yann-Michel Niquet (ymniquet@gmail.com).
+Author: Yann-Michel Niquet.

 1) Helpers:
 - constants.py: Physical constants.